zgparsons/personal-site/digital-marketing/index.md

 ## Google Analytics

-Finally, as part of the learning process for Digital Marketers, at least one external course must be taken too.
-Google Analytics is the clear choice for this, because it is such a highly used, and powerful software.
+Finally, as part of the learning process for Digital Marketers, Google Analytics is widely considered essential.
+This is because it is such highly used, and powerful software.
 There is a 'Beginners' and an 'Advanced' section to be completed.